Germany: Ex-footballer slams UEFA over LGBTQ 'hypocrisy' | DW | 27.06.2021

 Marcus Urban has blasted UEFA for rejecting a public gesture of support for LGBTQ people in Munich.
 The gay ex-footballer said he was "shocked" by the decision.

-LGBTQ campaigner and former East German national soccer player Marcus Urban called UEFA hypocritical during an interview with the Frankfurter Allgemeine Zeitung on Sunday.
+LGBTQ campaigner and former East German youth soccer player Marcus Urban called UEFA hypocritical during an interview with the Frankfurter Allgemeine Zeitung on Sunday.

 The gay ex-footballer said he had been "shocked" by the European soccer governing body's decision to forbid Munich from lighting up its stadium in rainbow colors last Wednesday.
 Munich authorities wanted to express support to LGBTQ people during Germany's Euro 2020 match against Hungary, where activists say LGBTQ groups are under threat .